theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 {% include figure.liquid loading="lazy" path="assets/img/08_diverging_positive_negative.png" title="Positive and negative response balance across role-card survey items" class="img-fluid rounded z-depth-1 mb-4" %}

-<p>The stacked response distribution shows the full spread of answers for each item.
-This is a more detailed view than the summary plot and helps avoid overclaiming: it shows not only the positive tendency, but also how strongly or weakly students agreed across the different questions.</p>
+<p>The stacked response distribution shows the full spread of answers for each item: it shows not just the positive tendency, but also how strongly or weakly students agreed across the different questions.</p>

 {% include figure.liquid loading="lazy" path="assets/img/02_likert_stacked_percent.png" title="Distribution of student responses across survey items" class="img-fluid rounded z-depth-1 mb-4" %}

-<p>The boxplot with individual response points gives a more exploratory view of the data.
+<p>The boxplot with individual response points (shown as an overlayed scatterplot) gives a more exploratory view of the data.
 It shows the median response, the spread of answers, and individual variation across items.</p>

 {% include figure.liquid loading="lazy" path="assets/img/05_boxplot_jitter_combined.png" title="Response distribution with boxplots and individual response points" class="img-fluid rounded z-depth-1 mb-4" %}

 <p class="figure-note">Note: Q1–Q10 refer to the ten scaled survey items in the survey setup above.
 In brief: Q1 = task clarity, Q2 = livelier discussion, Q3 = more diverse feedback, Q4 = new perspectives, Q5 = role-specific questions, Q6 = constructive feedback, Q7 = later recall, Q8 = later influence, Q9 = perceived difference, Q10 = more specific/useful feedback.</p>

 <p>The final plot summarizes recurring themes from the open responses.
-The thematic labels should be read as interpretive codes rather than as separate survey answers.
-Several student comments touched on more than one theme, for example when a student described the role cards as giving more direction while also making it easier to start a discussion.
-The labels therefore summarize what the comments were mainly about: new perspectives, clearer focus, more structured feedback, more diverse or creative questions, and suggestions for improving the activity in future sessions.</p>
+The thematic labels should be understood as interpretive codes rather than as separate survey answers.
+Several student comments touched on more than one theme, for example when a student described the role cards as giving more direction while also making it easier to start a discussion.</p>

 {% include figure.liquid loading="lazy" path="assets/img/14_text_theme_counts.png" title="Themes in open student responses" class="img-fluid rounded z-depth-1 mb-4" %}

 <p class="figure-note">Interpretation of the thematic labels: “New perspectives” refers to comments that the role cards helped students look at pitches from another stakeholder or role perspective.
 “Structure / direction” refers to comments that the cards made it clearer what to focus on when asking questions or giving feedback.
 “Better questions / feedback” summarizes comments about more constructive, more creative, or more diverse questions and comments.
 “Later influence” refers to statements that the role perspectives stayed in students’ minds during later presentation sessions.
-"Improvement suggestions" refers to comments that the role-card method could be further improved by using a larger and more varied set of cards, introducing the cards with a clearer example, and giving students a few sample questions so that their feedback becomes more varied and less repetitive.</p>
+"Improvement suggestions" refers to comments that the role-card method could be further improved by using a larger and more varied set of cards, introducing the cards with a clearer example, and giving students not just one but a few sample questions so that their feedback becomes more varied and less repetitive.</p>

 </details>